INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Activities can be further classified by the delivery approach.

-On the `Technical Assistance` tab:
+On the `Technical Assistance` tab, there is a list.
+One project can have multiple items of data.
+One item of data is defined as:

 .. datadictionary::
    :schema: project.json
    :path: /properties/technical_assistances/items

-On the `Technical Assistance Details` tab:
+On the `Technical Assistance Details` tab, there is a list.
+One project can have multiple items of data.
+One item of data is defined as:

 .. datadictionary::
    :schema: project.json